athena-framework/athena/docs/routing.md

 # The `ControllerOptions` annotation can be applied to a controller to define a prefix to use for all routes within `self`.
 @[Athena::Routing::ControllerOptions(prefix: "athena")]
-struct TestController < Athena::Routing::Controller
+class TestController < Athena::Routing::Controller
   # A GET endpoint with no params returning a `String`.
   # By default, responses automatically include a
   # `content-type: application/json` header.
   @[Athena::Routing::Get(path: "/me")]
-  def self.get_me : String
+  def get_me : String
     "Jim"
   end

   # A GET endpoint with two `Int32` params returning an `Int32`.
   @[Athena::Routing::Get(path: "/add/:val1/:val2")]
-  def self.add(val1 : Int32, val2 : Int32) : Int32
+  def add(val1 : Int32, val2 : Int32) : Int32
     val1 + val2
   end

   # A GET endpoint with an `String` route param, a required string query param returning a `String`.
   @[Athena::Routing::Get(path: "/event/:event_name/", query: {"time" => /\d:\d:\d/})]
-  def self.event_time(event_name : String, time : String) : String
+  def event_time(event_name : String, time : String) : String
     "#{event_name} occured at #{time}" end